Toporin/eth-satochip-keyring/README.md

 - Because the keys are stored in the device, operations that rely on the device will fail if there is no Satochip device attached, or a different Satochip device is attached.
-- It does not support the `signTypedData` or `exportAccount`  methods.
+- It does not support the `exportAccount`  methods.

 Using
 -----